ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 -----|----- | ---------------------
-traderAddress  | address | Trader's ETH address used to sign order intent symbol  | bytes32 | 32-byte encoding of the symbol this order is for.
-The `symbol` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. strategy | bytes32 | 32-byte encoding of the strategy this order belongs to.
+traderAddress  | address | Trader's ETH address used to sign order intent symbol  | bytes32 | 32-byte encoding of the symbol length and symbol this order is for.
+The `symbol` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. strategy | bytes32 | 32-byte encoding of the strategy length and strategy this order belongs to.
 The `strategy` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly.
 The `strategy` refers to the cross-margined bucket this trade belongs to.
-Currently, there is only the default `main` strategy, but support for multiple strategies is coming soon! side | uint256 | An integer value either `0` (Bid) or `1` (Ask) orderType | uint256 | An integer value either `0` (Limit) or `1` (Market) requestId | bytes32 | 32-byte nonce (an incrementing numeric identifier that is unique per user for all time) resulting in uniqueness of order amount | uint256 | Order amount (scaled up by 18 decimals; e.g. 2.5 => 2500000000000000000).
+Currently, there is only the default `main` strategy, but support for multiple strategies is coming soon! side | uint256 | An integer value either `0` (Bid) or `1` (Ask) orderType | uint256 | An integer value either `0` (Limit) or `1` (Market) nonce | bytes32 | 32-byte value (an incrementing numeric identifier that is unique per user for all time) resulting in uniqueness of order amount | uint256 | Order amount (scaled up by 18 decimals; e.g. 2.5 => 2500000000000000000).
 The `amount` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer. price | uint256 | Order price (scaled up by 18 decimals; e.g. 2001.37 => 2001370000000000000000).
 The `price` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer. stopPrice | uint256 | Stop price (scaled up by 18 decimals).
 The `stopPrice` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer.